 Companies that are looking to recruit and grow should start to write content specifically for this process — much like we've outlined above.

 Going forward, about 80% of your new content should be aimed at attracting new customers and 20% should be aimed at attracting new employees.

-Content recruiting at your company
+Hiring content at your company

 If you commit to answering applicant questions with transparency and candor, you’re letting them know more about your company than any “about us” page ever could.
 You’re showing that honesty and education matter.

 As a result, you’ll bring in more people who value the same things that you do.

 Using content in the recruiting and hiring process allows you to build trust with your applicants just as you do with your visitors and customers.

 If you’re looking to grow — or you find attracting and retaining top talent is a real challenge — divert some of your content marketing efforts accordingly.

 Wondering where to begin?